LeadWoods0902/DandD_Nightmare_Plague/Additional Lore/Nature/Flocket.md

 A bush species that produces fruit in a variety of colours.
 Most commonly bearing: Crimson, Violet and Ginger.

 ## Crimson
 Lending itself to healing remedies, these reddish berries are most commonly found on Flocket bushes situated in darkness.
-Many healers use these berries when brewing [[potion of healing]].
+Many healers use these berries when brewing [[Potion of Healing]].

 #### Full list of uses